anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

     The final OTUs data is ``OTU_table_LULU.txt`` and ``OTUs_LULU.fasta`` in the ``OTU_table`` directory.
     The matching taxonomy file is ``taxonomy.txt`` in the ``OTU_table`` directory.

+.. admonition:: Check for the non-target OTUs

+  Note that it is often the case that universal metabarcoding primers amplify also non-target DNA regions and/or non-target taxa.
+  Here, we are interesed only in Bacteria, thus we should get rid of the off-target noise before proceeding with relevant statistical analyses.
+  For that, `check this section in the PipeCraft2 documentation <https://pipecraft2-manual.readthedocs.io/en/latest/example_analyses_DADA2.html#check-for-the-non-target-hits>`_.

 ____________________________________________________